David Ushery

-For nearly two decades, Ushery has offered WNBC viewers a front row seat to the biggest news stories of the day.
-He has shared in two National Edward R. Murrow Awards presented to the station for coverage of Superstorm Sandy – as well as for the deadly 2019 police shootout in Jersey City.
-He has also travelled around the world to report live from site of terror attacks in Paris and Manchester, England, the front lines in Gaza and the West Bank and the opening of the United States Embassy in Jerusalem.
-Further, Ushery has made multiple visits to St. Peter’s Square in Rome where he covered the resignation of Pope Benedict XVI, the 2013 papal conclave electing Pope Francis and the canonizations of Pope Saint John Paul II and Pope Saint John XXIII.
+He has also travelled around the world for WNBC, reporting live from sites of terrorist attacks in Paris, France, Manchester, England, the front lines in Gaza and the West Bank, and the opening of the United States Embassy in Jerusalem.
+Ushery has also made multiple visits to St. Peter’s Square in Rome where he covered the resignation of Pope Benedict XVI, the 2013 papal conclave electing Pope Francis and the canonizations of Pope Saint John Paul II and Pope Saint John XXIII.

-In recent years, Ushery also reported from Houston following the death of former President George H.W.
-Bush, from Orlando following the deadly Pulse nightclub shooting and the White House for the transition between the outgoing Obama and incoming Trump teams.
+Following the big story across the tri-state and throughout the country, Ushery has reported from Houston following the death of former President George H.W.
+Bush, from Orlando following the deadly Pulse nightclub shooting, and from the White House for the transition between the outgoing Obama and incoming Trump administrations.
 He covered Pope Francis’ 2015 visit to Washington D.C. and New York City live from the parade routes.
 Ushery also delivered live coverage following the 2012 Sandy Hook elementary school shooting and the miraculous 2009 landing of US Airways Flight 1549 in the Hudson River.
 He joined the station in 2003 following a decade at WABC-TV, where he rose from reporter to anchor.

 Ushery is the recipient of three honorary degrees, earning honors from St. John’s University (2014), St. Francis College (2018) and Fordham University (2019).
 He is actively involved with both the New York Urban League and the Archdiocese of New York, and received numerous awards for community service, including from the Nubian Cultural Center, Consulate of Israel and Public Relations Society of America.
 He has received the McDonald’s Black Media Legends: Faces of Black History Award and the National Association of Black Journalists Award for his series of reports on children and violence.
 Ushery has also been named “40 under 40” from Network Journal and Black Professionals Business Magazine.

 A Hartford-area native, Ushery graduated from the University of Connecticut and began his broadcast career at WFSB-TV, where he worked as the lead evening reporter.
 He also reported for the Hartford Courant and the Los Angeles Times.
-Ushery was 11 years old when he was selected from a search to host the Connecticut edition of “Kidsworld”, a nationally syndicated television show which he hosted until the age of 18.
-One of his first interviews was with news icon Walter Cronkite, who was considered one of the most trusted persons in America at the time.
+Ushery was 11 years old when he was selected from a search to host the Connecticut edition of “Kidsworld”, a nationally syndicated television show.
+One of his first interviews was with news icon Walter Cronkite, considered one of the most trusted men in America at the time.
+Ushery hosted "Kidsworld" until he was 18.

 The Latest